Hinaleimoana Wong-Kalu: Career

 Wong-Kalu is Cultural Ambassador for the Council for Native Hawaiian Advancement.

 Wong-Kalu is a founder of the Kulia Na Mamo transgender health project and cultural director of a Hawaiian public charter school.
 She is also a former Hawaiian-language kumu at Leeward Community College.
 As a candidate for the Office of Hawaiian Affairs, she was one of the first transgender candidates for statewide political office in the United States.
 She also served as the Chair of the Oʻahu Island Burial Council, which oversees the management of Native Hawaiian burial sites and ancestral remains.

-Wong-Kalu was the subject of the feature documentary film Kumu Hina, directed by Dean Hamer and Joe Wilson.
+Wong-Kalu was the subject of the feature documentary film Kumu Hina, directed and produced by Dean Hamer and Joe Wilson.
 Kumu Hina premiered as the closing night film in the Hawaiʻi International Film Festival in 2014 and won several awards including best documentary at the Frameline Film Festival and the GLAAD Media Award for Outstanding Documentary.
 It was nationally broadcast on PBS in 2015 where it won the Independent Lens Audience Award.
 In 2022, Wong-Kalu was one of the curators for a Bishop Museum exhibit on the Waikīkī's Healer Stones of Kapaemāhū.

 Filmmaker

-Subsequent to the release of Kumu Hina, Wong-Kalu wrote an educational children's version of the film, A Place in the Middle, which premiered at the Berlin International Film Festival and Toronto International Film Festival for Kids and is featured on PBS learning media.
+Subsequent to the release of Kumu Hina, Wong-Kalu helped make an educational children's version of the film, A Place in the Middle, which premiered at the Berlin International Film Festival and Toronto International Film Festival for Kids and is featured on PBS learning media.

-Wong-Kalu, along with filmmaker Dean Hammer and director Joe Wilson, produced the short film, Lady Eva and feature documentary Leitis in Waiting about the struggle of the indigenous transgender community in the South Pacific Kingdom of Tonga.
-Both films screened and won awards at AFI Docs, the LA Film Festival, Margaret Mead Film Festival, FIFO film festival, and Festival of Commonwealth Film and were broadcast on PBS/Pacific Heartbeat, ARTE, Maori TV, TV France and NITV.
-Since the production of Leitis in Waiting, the film co-directed by Kumu Hina has recently been granted the GLAAD Media Award, which is awarded to documentaries that accurately portray issues among LGBTQI+ communities globally.
+Wong-Kalu, along with directors Dean Hamer and Joe Wilson, co-produced the short film, Lady Eva and feature documentary Leitis in Waiting about the struggle of the indigenous transgender community in the South Pacific Kingdom of Tonga.
+These films were recognized and won awards at AFI Docs, the LA Film Festival, Margaret Mead Film Festival, FIFO film festival, and Festival of Commonwealth Film, won the GLAAD Media Award for documentaries that accurately portray issues among LGBTQI+ communities globally, andwere broadcast on PBS/Pacific Heartbeat, ARTE, Maori TV, TV France and NITV.

-In 2020, Wong-Kalu directed, produced and narrated Kapaemahu, an animated short film based on the Hawaiian story of four legendary māhū who brought the healing arts from Tahiti to Hawaiʻi and imbued their powers on giant boulders that still stand on Waikīkī Beach after the introduction of the U.S. government and tourism.
-Narrated in the rare Niihau dialect of Hawaiian, the film premiered at the Tribeca Film Festival and for the Grand Jury Award, which qualified for the Oscars at Animayo in 2020.
-In 2022, a book based on the film was published.
+In 2020, Wong-Kalu collaborated with Dean Hamer and Joe Wilson to co-diirect, produce, and narrate Kapaemahu, an animated short film based on the Hawaiian story of four legendary māhū who brought the healing arts from Tahiti to Hawaiʻi and imbued their powers on giant boulders that still stand on Waikīkī Beach after the introduction of the U.S. government and tourism.
+Narrated in the rare Ni'ihau dialect of Hawaiian, the film premiered at the Tribeca Film Festival and was shortlisted for an Oscar for Best Animated Short Film at the 93rd Academy Awards In 2022, a book based on the film was published.